mahebbar/MayaOnlineAPIGuide/README.md

 Submits data to be processed by the specified resource.
 The data to be processed is included in the request body.
 A POST operation can create a new resource.

 * Every POST request must include an XML body containing a definition of the new resource.
-* For a POST operation to create a new resource, the location header in the HTTP response must contain the complete URL to be used for subsequent PUT, GET, and DELETE commands.
+* For a POST operation to create a new resource, the location header in the HTTP response must contain the complete URL to be used for subsequent PUT and DELETE commands.
 * The HTTP POST response to a create request must have a 200 return code and a location header containing the URI of the newly created resource in the HTTP header.

 #### PUT